mbeader/rf2livetiming/README.md

 ## TODO

-* Overhaul updating the table in the client
-* Indicate new best laps
 * Make plugin configurable
 * Display data such as best sectors and timestamp
 * Rethink use of objects